trofimovamw/GInCovPipe/scripts/README.md

 # How to run the test simulations pipeline

 The testing pipeline can be executed using **call_evol_run.sh**.
-This is just an extended bash script that Maureen has implemented.
+This is bash script.
 To run it, set the working directory and results directory variables in the top of the file:

 ```
 WORK_DIR="path/to/working_dir"